jeffchheng/brains-base/content/blog/2019-06-12-2019-data-fetching-with-hooks/index.md

 No HOCs, no action creators, no reducers, no thunks, no indirection.
 Just pure React.
 Of course, this is a contrived example of not-real code.
 But I wanted to demonstrate the simplicity yet power of custom hooks.

-There is a clear parent-child relationship again with unidirectional data flow.
-This makes it obvious when there's a problem: it's either in the API, the parent that fetched the data, or the child who consumes it.
+There's a clear parent-child relationship again with unidirectional data flow.
+This makes it obvious when there's a problem: it's either in the API (I hope your service teams have good logs!), the parent that fetched the data, or the child that consumed it.
 You have to clearly place your children inside contexts that give them the data you need; create and provide those contexts yourself, or pass them as props the old-fashioned way; or you need to lift another provider up.
 This explicitness eliminates some of the footguns of using Redux for data fetching.
-When something goes wroung, I don't have to check action creators, reducers, selectors, middlewares, custom loaders, connected components, and so on to figure out the source of the issue.
+When something goes wrong, I don't have to check action creators, reducers, selectors, middlewares, custom loaders, connected components, and so on to figure out the source of the issue.

 ## Winning hearts and minds